nextflow-io/training/docs/basic_training/containers.md

 nextflow run script2.nf -with-docker my-image
 ```

-As seen in the last section, you can also configure the Nextflow config file (`nextflow.config`) to select which container to use instead of having to specify it as a command-line argument every time.
+As seen in the last section, you can also configure the Nextflow config file (`nextflow.config`) to select which container image to use instead of having to specify it as a command-line argument every time.

 !!! cboard-list-2 "Summary"